uiuc-fa20-cs126/final-project-xuxey/PROPOSAL.md

 ### What is this project?

 I will be recreating the popular arcade & retro game `Breakout` using Cinder and C++.
 The game involves eliminiating a set of randomly spawned blocks by strategically bouncing a ball on a player-controlled movable plate.
 If the ball is not caught by the plate, the game ends/restarts.
+Try playing it on this [webpage](https://elgoog.im/breakout/)!

 ![Breakout Game](https://upload.wikimedia.org/wikipedia/en/thumb/2/2b/Breakout2600.svg/480px-Breakout2600.svg.png)